semrush/intergalactic/website/docs/components/input-number/input-number.md

 - You can set minimum and maximum values that the user can enter.
 - You can define a step for the value, which determines how much the value increases or decreases when using the stepper buttons (`Up Arrow` and `Down Arrow`), or with the combination of `Shift` + `Up Arrow` or `Down Arrow`.

-> **HTML specifications do not recommend using InputNumber for numeric values that contain non-numeric characters (e.g., slash, letter, hyphen, etc.)**, as this input field removes all non-numeric characters by default.
+> **HTML specifications don’t recommend using InputNumber for numeric values that contain non-numeric characters (for example, slash, letter, hyphen, etc.)**, as this input field removes all non-numeric characters by default.
 >
 > For numbers with non-numeric characters, it is recommended to use a standard input with `inputmode="numeric"` and the corresponding pattern attribute.